Canonyai/CSU33013-202122-SOFTWARE-ENGINEERING-PROJECT-/README.md

 # CSU33013-202122-SOFTWARE-ENGINEERING-PROJECT-

-GROUP 4
+GROUP 4 -
-KINJAL BHATTACHARYYA
+KINJAL BHATTACHARYYA,
-PRADYUMN BHARDWAJ
+PRADYUMN BHARDWAJ,
-NOEL PETER
+NOEL PETER,
-CHINEDU ANONYAI
+CHINEDU ANONYAI.

 The proposed system is to create a web app that enables user to search for a news and then automatically summarize the news once they click on it